johnpeart/johnpeart.github.io/_posts/2020-12-31-setting-goals-for-2021.md

 ### 1. Eat less meat

 I've spent a lot of time in 2020 thinking about my diet, and how I could get a better relationship with food.
 I've lost 10kg in the process.
-But now I've started to think not just about portion sizes and calorie counting, but also the _quality_ of that food and its environmental impact.
+Now I've started to think not just about portion sizes and calorie counting, but also the quality of that food and its environmental impact.

 In any given week, I have meat basically every day; usually for both lunch and dinner.
 For 2021, I've resolved to eat meat less often.
-My objective is to go meat-free twice a week.
-For the purposes of tracking, the meat-free days only count if I stick to a minimum of two days in a given week.
+My objective is to go meat-free an average of twice a week.

-> **Success measure:** 2 vegetarian-only meal days each week
+> **Success measure:** 104 meat-free days

-As a stretch goal, I'll aim for 3 meat-free days in a given week.
+As a stretch goal, I'll aim for an average of 3 meat-free days in a given week.

-> **Stretch goal:** 3 vegetarian-only meal days each week
+> **Stretch goal:** 156 meat-free days

 ### 2. Quit Instagram

 A couple of years ago [I quit Facebook](/2018/12/18/goodbye-facebook).
 I don't regret it; it was a blackhole.
-I still use other services from Facebook though – namely, Instagram and WhatsApp – and in the last couple of years, Instagram has become much less of a highly curated photo service and much more of an algorithmically-crafted social network.
+I still use other services from Facebook though, like Instagram and WhatsApp.
+In the last couple of years, Instagram has become much less of a highly-curated photo service and much more of an algorithmically-crafted social network.
 It's slowly morphing into Facebook; and I don't want that for all the same reasons I don't want Facebook.

 I want to share and see great photography and art.
 Instagram rarely gives me that joy anymore, so I've decided the platform has outlived its usefulness to me.
-So I'll be shuttering my Instagram account on 1 January 2021.
+I'll be shuttering my Instagram account on 1 January 2021.

 > **Success measure:** 365 days without Instagram